mkeke/mkeke/readme.md

 <img src="img/slidepuzzle.png" />

-As the title suggests, solve the puzzle by sliding the tiles in the correct position.
+As the title suggests, solve the puzzle by sliding the tiles into position and revealing the image.
 Select the desired tile grid and shuffle between some predefined images.
 You can even add your own image by drag/drop, file upload or via your mobile camera.
 This game was made during devtober 2021.
 This is the first time I've had such a tight deadline for spare-time projects.
 I realized that I prefer much more time, so that I can feast on perfecting the details more.
 But it turned out nice!
 I'm particularly satisfied with the custom image features, aswell as the settings panel with all the nice SVG icons.